b8zhong/moe-transformer-jax/README.md

-# JAX MoE
+# PyTorch MoE

-JAX MoE is a modular implementation of a Mixture-of-Experts transformer using JAX and Haiku.
-It is designed for flexibility, extensibility, and performance across multiple devices.
+PyTorch MoE is a modular implementation of a Mixture-of-Experts transformer using PyTorch.
+It is designed for flexibility, extensibility, and performance.
 The architecture focuses on sparse expert routing, efficient attention, and scalable tokenization.

 ## Features